snaaleeye/eng114_ansible/readme.md

 ## What are the key benefits of Ansible?

+- Agentless
+- YAML - English like
+- Modular
+- Efficient
+- Features
+- Secure and Consistent
+- Reliable
+- Performance
+- Low overhead
+- Ease of use

 ## How does IaC - Ansible - Terraform fit into DevOps

 ![1595226778983](https://user-images.githubusercontent.com/105854053/175003549-56a851d5-6145-4de3-a541-afd14995054c.jpeg)

+Ansible DevOps

+- The feedback loop is accelerated at a faster rate

+- The bugs are found sooner and not wait till the end

+- Risk due to lack of sufficient knowledge is mitigated

+- The deployments are reliable

+- The IT infrastructure is coordinated

+- The deployments are faster
+Need for automation

+- Version control and configuration management

+- Orchestration of the IT Infrastructure.

 ## How does it benefit the business?

+- Cost reduction
+- Scalability and availability
+- Monitoring and performance visibility
+- Consistency